 Hormonal therapies (also called endocrine therapies) may be given to women who have hormone receptors on their breast cancer cells.
 Hormonal therapies work by blocking the action of oestrogen.
 Some hormonal therapies can cause menopausal symptoms in younger women.
 Examples of hormonal therapies include:

-- goserelin (Zoladex®)

-- tamoxifen

-- aromatase inhibitors, including anastrozole (Arimidex®), letrozole (Femara®) and exemestane (Aromasin®)-aromatase inhibitors are only used for post-menopausal women.
+- goserelin - tamoxifen and other selective oestrogen receptor modulators (SERMs) including raloxifene - aromatase inhibitors, including anastrozole, letrozole and exemestane-aromatase inhibitors are only used for post-menopausal women.